yukiar/yukiar.github.io/index_jp.md

 ***

 ## News
-* Will join a poster session at [BlackboxNLP 2021](https://blackboxnlp.github.io/) to present our Findings paper.
+* Will join a poster session at [BlackboxNLP 2021](https://blackboxnlp.github.io/) to present our [word-in-context representation paper](https://aclanthology.org/2021.findings-emnlp.49/).
 * 2 papers accepted to EMNLP2021 and another 2 papers accepted to EMNLP2021-Findings
 * 1 paper accepted to ACL2021

-(Last update: 2021/10/1)
+(Last update: 2021/11/5)

 ## Research